sunaku/tork/README.md

 1. Absorbs the test execution overhead into the main Ruby process.
 2. Forks to evaluate your test files directly and without overhead.
+3. Tries to run only the test blocks that changed in your test files.

-It relies on file modification times to determine what parts of your Ruby application have changed, uses a lambda mapping function to determine which test files in your test suite correspond to those changes, and finally tries to run only those test blocks inside your test files that have changed since the last run by diffing and applying a simple heuristic (see `@test_name_parser`).
+It relies on file modification times to determine what parts of your Ruby application have changed, applies a lambda mapping function to determine which test files in your test suite correspond to those changes, and uses diffing to find and run only those test blocks that have changed inside your test files.

 Features